Bright X-ray radiation from plasma bubbles in an evolving laser wakefield accelerator

 The authors thank the staff at the Central Laser Facility, Rutherford Appleton Laboratory for their assistance.
-This research was supported by STFC (ST/J002062/1, ST/P000835/1), EPSRC (EP/I014462/1), and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement No. 682399).
+This research was supported by STFC (ST/J002062/1, ST/P002021/1), EPSRC (EP/I014462/1), and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement Nos.
+682399 and 653782).
 The authors confirm that the all data used in this study are available without restriction.
-Data can be obtained by contacting plasma@imperial.ac.uk.
+Data and analysis codes can be obtained using the following link \url{https://doi.org/10.5281/zenodo.3765331}.